-Special Showing of "Caberet"
+Special Showing of "Cabaret"

-As part of the 2017-2018 Faculty Favorites Film Series, IA Professor Angelika von Wahl sponsored a showing of Caberet.
+As part of the 2017-2018 Faculty Favorites Film Series, IA Professor Angelika von Wahl sponsored a showing of Cabaret.
 Pre and Post show discussions focused on the Nazi Party's violent rise to power which is a powerful, ever-present undercurrent in the 1972 film.

 Class of 2017 Graduation Brunch